Conditionals

 - Line comments are started with

-, block comments are delimited by/* ... */
+//, block comments are delimited by/* ... */. - Keywords like

-work the same. - Variable assignment is done with
+ifandwhilework the same. - Variable assignment is done with

-, comparison is done with==
+=, comparison is done with==.

-if
+if expressions

 You use

-if
+if expressions

-statements in other languages:
+exactly like if statements in other languages:

 fn main() { let x = 10; if x < 20 { println!("small"); } else if x < 100 { println!("biggish"); } else { println!("huge"); } }

-as an expression.
+In addition, you can use if as an expression.
 The last expression of each

-block becomes the value of the if
+block becomes the value of the if expression:

 fn main() { let x = 10; let size = if x < 20 { "small" } else { "large" }; println!("number size: {}", size); }